AI Infrastructure Boom

 Losing to the layer leader.
 AI score 58.
 Arista is eating Cisco's lunch in high-end DC switching.
 The 17xx PE looks cheap because growth is low single digits.

 Indirect AI exposure.
 AI score 45 — analog chips are in DC power supplies but that's a stretch as a real AI play.
-Better positioned for China trade event (score 65) than AI capex.
+Better positioned for global trade event (score 65) than AI capex.

 Commodity storage.
 AI score 55.
 NAND flash is a commodity business.
 Memory layer already has MU (HBM, the real AI memory play).
-Currently 13% below ATH at 8xx PE.
+Currently 9% below ATH at 8xx PE.

 🎯 The Lesson